ScottLogic/Technology-Carbon-Standard/pages/schemas/implementation-guide.md

 permalink: /schemas/implementation-guide
 ---

-# Technology Carbon Standard Implementation Guide
+# Technology Carbon Standard Schema Implementation Guide

-This guide provides step-by-step instructions for implementing the Technology Carbon Standard using the modular schema architecture, from understanding the schema structure to publishing your tcs.json file.
+This guide provides step-by-step instructions for implementing the Technology Carbon Standard schema using the modular schema architecture, from understanding the schema structure to publishing your tcs.json file.

 ## Purpose